davebenson/doom4-walkthrough/README.md

 The Big F-ing Gun.
 This will clear out a whole room of demons, but it can be a little unpredictable in how it works.

 Ammo is found individually, and you always have a limit of 3.
 However, the Ammo Boost II rune WILL cause enemies to randomly drop BFG ammo when they die so there isn't too much of a shortage.

+People have spent a lot a time modelling how this thing works:  basically its a projectile that zaps things near it.

+A well-known trick or bug is that the BFG deliver damage at the same rate while the weapons selector is open, even though the projectile itself is slowed down.
+Thus it does a lot more damage overall.

 ### Chainsaw (available Mission 2)
 This crazy melee weapon will definitely kill any monster (except Bosses) in range that